 - seem to see better during the day than at night

-- seem to have misaligned eyes or a squint
+- seem to have crossed or turned eyes or a squint

-- seem clumsy – for example, she might knock things over or trip often.
+- seem clumsy – for example, they might knock things over or trip often.

 Diagnosis of vision impairment

-Getting a diagnosis is the first step to the right intervention.
+Getting a diagnosis is the first step to the right intervention, the earlier the better.

-If you’re worried about your child’s vision, you might want to see a GP or paediatrician to get your child’s eyes checked.
-Your GP or paediatrician can send you on to a children’s eye specialist – a paediatric ophthalmologist.
-The ophthalmologist will be able to examine your child and do tests to work out what the problem is.
+If you’re worried about your child’s vision, it’s a good idea to see a GP, paediatrician or optometrist to get your child’s eyes checked.
+The GP, paediatrician or optometrist can send you to a children’s eye specialist – a paediatric ophthalmologist.
+The ophthalmologist will examine your child and do tests to work out what the problem is.

-If your GP or paediatrician doesn’t think there’s a problem but you’re still worried, it’s OK to get a second opinion.
+If your doctor doesn’t think there’s a problem but you’re still worried, it’s OK to get a second opinion.

-Blindness can affect lots of areas of your child’s development, some of which you might not expect.
+Vision impairment can affect many areas of children’s development, some of which you might not expect.

-- communicating – for example, your child might not see someone waving and smiling at him or not be able to make eye contact
+- communicating – for example, your child might not see someone waving and smiling at them or not be able to make eye contact

-- playing and socialising with others – for example, your child might be clumsy, not able to read non-verbal cues and gestures, get lost in a crowd or have trouble making friends
+- playing and socialising with others – for example, your child might be clumsy, not be able to read body language, get lost in a crowd or have trouble making friends

-- talking – for example, your baby might not point to objects, so that the people around him won’t name these objects, and he’ll miss the chance to learn the names
+- talking – for example, your child might not point to objects, so the people nearby won’t name these objects, and your child will miss the chance to learn the names

 - telling the difference between day and night

-- sitting, crawling and walking – for example, your child might not try to move because he can’t see the interesting objects you put out for him
+- sitting, crawling and walking – for example, your child might not try to move because they can’t see the interesting objects you put out for them

 - learning to read and write

-- playing – for example, your child might be afraid to touch certain textures or explore areas he can’t see.
+- playing – for example, your child might be afraid to touch certain textures or explore areas they can’t see.

-If you live in a National Disability Insurance Scheme (NDIS) trial area and your child has a confirmed diagnosis of vision impairment, your child can get support under the NDIS.
-The NDIS helps you get services and support in your community, and gives you funding for things like early intervention therapies or one-off items like a guide dog.
+If your child has a confirmed diagnosis of vision impairment, your child might be able to get support under the National Disability Insurance Scheme (NDIS).
+The NDIS helps you get services and support in your community, and gives you funding for things like early intervention therapies, assistive technology or one-off items like guide dogs.

 Some agencies offer child and family counselling to help you work through the challenges and celebrate the triumphs that you’ll encounter in your life as the parent of a child with vision impairment.